Preferred method mail to:

 Birth: October 24, 1954, Huron, South Dakota

-Governor M. Michael Rounds was South Dakota’s thirty-second governor, serving from 2003 to 2011.
+Governor M. Michael Rounds was South Dakota’s thirty-first governor, serving from 2003 to 2011.

 Rounds was born on October 24, 1954 in Huron, South Dakota.
 As a child, he moved with his family to Pierre, where is father Don served as director of highway safety during the administration of Governor Joe Foss.
 Although Mike was the oldest son, the family grew to include one daughter and nine more boys.